utec-cs2901-2019-2/easy-exam-grupo-uno/User-Guide/USER_GUIDE.md

 ### ***Value proposition***

-“EasyExam gives you exercises that makes you a great student and saves you time to be a great teacher”
+“EasyExam gives you exercises that makes you a great student and saves you time to be a great teacher.
+It does it in a centralized manner, using constantly validated problems on most subjects just a simple step away.”

 ### ***[User Stories](https://github.com/utec-cs2901-2019-2/easy-exam-grupo-uno/blob/develop/User-Guide/User_Stories.md)***